The Web of Generosity

 The best relationships are ones in which you understand others and are sincerely understood.
 To gain this, you must give generously of your whole self and embrace authentic conversations that over time bring you closer together.
 Only then can you rest in the web of support created from others’ generosity.

 Want to learn more?
-Here are some great resources!
+Here are some suggestions from Antoinette!